 Reach out to your Customer Success Manager (CSM) for extended options or further support.

-Refer to the Themes Editor article for a more detailed account on this topic.
+Refer to the Themes Editor article for a more detailed account of this topic.

 Best practices for managing your organization

-In this section, learn about best practices, as well as, tips and tricks for managing your organization.
+In this section, learn about best practices, tips, and tricks for managing your organization.